Wisconsin Girl, Missing For Nearly 3 Months, Is Found Alive

 Shortly after this a... https://t.co/B5FrOVYLB8

-On Thursday afternoon, a girl who looked skinny, dirty and wearing shoes too big for her approached a woman out walking her dog and asked for help, the woman told the Minneapolis Star-Tribune.
+On Thursday afternoon, a girl who looked skinny and dirty and who was wearing shoes too big for her approached a woman out walking her dog and asked for help, the woman told the Minneapolis Star-Tribune.

 The woman, who asked the newspaper not to use her name, said she was nearly certain it was Jayme, having seen her photo on the news and posters around Wisconsin.
 The girl confirmed she was indeed Jayme Closs.

-The woman says she took Jayme to a nearby home of Peter and Kristin Kasinskas and told them to call 911.
+The woman says she took Jayme to the nearby home of Peter and Kristin Kasinskas and told them to call 911.
 The girl said she'd been abducted and had escaped from a house where she had been left alone, Peter Kasinskas told Wisconsin Public Radio.

 "I honestly still think I'm dreaming right now.
 It was like I was seeing a ghost," Peter Kasinskas told the Star-Tribune.
 "It was scary and awesome at the same time.
 My jaw just went to the floor."